 Grief & Bereavement Support

-Hospice Kingston’s Grief & Bereavement Service provides an opportunity for individuals to learn how to identify and process their emotions and facilitates the development of healthy coping skills to help begin the process of healing.
+Bereavement support is available for the loved ones of Hospice Kingston clients who are experiencing grief and bereavement before and after a death of a loved one.
+It provides an opportunity for individuals to learn how to identify and process their emotions and develop healthy coping skills to help begin the process of healing.

 Volunteers are an integral part of our day to day operations.
 The achievements of Hospice Kingston are made possible by the volunteers who share their time and talents with the organization.
 They make a difference every day to the people we serve.